 The good news is there’s a free basic version of EveryDollar.
-However, as we mentioned above, you have to input all your transactions manually.
-This might be an upside if you want to make sure you’re really seeing what you’re spending or are new to budgeting.
+However, you have to input all your transactions manually.
+This might be an upside if you want to be more hands-on or are new to budgeting.

-The premium or paid version allows you to import transactions directly from your financial accounts.
-EveryDollar Plus costs $129.99 per year, and you can get a 15-day trial to see if you like it.
+The Premium or paid version allows you to import transactions directly from your financial accounts.
+EveryDollar Premium costs $12.99 per month or $79.99 per year, and you can get a 14-day trial to see if you like it.

 YNAB vs EveryDollar: Pros and Cons

-Offers tools to motivate you: Sure, you can budget better with YNAB, but the goals function and the dashboard is designed to push you to reach other financial goals.
+- Offers tools to motivate you: Sure, you can budget better with YNAB, but the goals function and the dashboard are designed to push you to reach other financial goals, like aging your money.

-Continual updates: YNAB has seen over four different versions before rolling out the latest version.
-With each update, YNAB continues to improve, making it more user-friendly for its customers.
+- Continual updates: With each update, YNAB continues to improve, making it more user-friendly for its customers.

-No investment features: This might not be a downside if you’d rather just have budgeting software, but those who want more from their programs need to look elsewhere to track their investments.
+- No investing features: This might not be a downside if you’d rather just have budgeting software, but those who want more need to look elsewhere to actively track their investments.

-Not many ways to contact customer service: You can’t call or email YNAB to answer any questions.
-Only live chat and a contact form are available.
+- Not many ways to contact customer service: You can’t call or email YNAB to answer any questions.
+Only live chat is available.

-Simple to use: You can get everything set up with EveryDollar within a few minutes, assuming you know how much you want to allocate to each category.
-Plus, the interface is very user-friendly.
+- Simple to use: You can get everything set up with EveryDollar within a few minutes, assuming you know how much you want to allocate to each category.
+Plus, the interface is user-friendly.

-Focuses on budgeting only: No need to worry about all the other shiny features if you don’t want to, since EveryDollar does what it does best: help you create a better budget.
+- Focuses on budgeting only: No need to worry about all the other shiny features if you don’t want to, since EveryDollar does what it does best: helps you create a budget.

-Paid version doesn’t offer much: Sure, you can sync your transactions, automatically, but to pay $129.99 a year for the privilege might not seem worth it.
+- Paid version doesn’t offer much more: Sure, you can sync your transactions, automatically, but to pay $79.99 a year for the privilege might not seem worth it.